cosmos/cosmos-sdk/docs/spec/auth/vesting.md

 #### Delayed/Discrete Vesting Accounts

-Delayed vesting accounts are easier to reason about as they only have the full amount vesting up until a certain time, then they all become vested (unlocked).
+Delayed vesting accounts are easier to reason about as they only have the full amount vesting up until a certain time, then all the coins become vested (unlocked).

 ```go
 func (dva DelayedVestingAccount) GetVestedCoins(t Time) Coins {